Consensus Clients

 attestation performance, and is particularly noticeable during sync committee duties.

-Specifically fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=150G --readwrite=randrw --rwmixread=75; rm test.
+Synthetic load can be generated with fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=150G --readwrite=randrw --rwmixread=75; rm test.
 If the test shows it'd take hours to complete, feel free to cut it short once the IOPS display for the test looks steady.

 150G was chosen to "break through" any caching strategems the SSD uses for bursty writes.
 Execution clients write steadily, and the performance of an SSD under heavy write is more important than its performance with bursty writes.